Illinois Law is Effective Jan. 1, 2020

 What happens if no recreational cannabis dispensary opens in St. Charles?

-Recreational cannabis use will be allowed in St. Charles because it is legal throughout the state.
+Private recreational cannabis use is allowed in St. Charles because it is legal throughout the state.
 It will be legal for citizens to buy cannabis in other cities that have recreational cannabis dispensaries and privately consume cannabis in St. Charles.

 The existing medical cannabis dispensary may continue to operate in St. Charles.